SigmaHQ/pySigma/docs/index.rst

    print("This is not a Sysmon rule!") print("Consolidated condition: " + "or".join(rule.detection.condition))

-Further details regarding parsing and representation of rules is located [on a dedicated page](Sigma_Rules.md).
+Further details regarding parsing and representation of rules is located :doc:`on a dedicated page <Sigma_Rules>`.

 Conversion of Sigma Rules
 =========================